nus-cs2030/1718-s2/docs/lec2.md

 	}
 ```

 You can see that the constructor for `PaintedCircle` now takes in five parameters.
 You can imagine that as the class get more sophisticated with more fields, we need to pass in more parameters to the class to initialize the fields.
-It is not uncommon to provide alternative constructors with fewer parameters, and assign some _default_ values to the fields.
+It is not uncommon to provide alternative constructors with fewer parameters and assign some _default_ values to the fields.

 ```Java
   // create circle with default style (white with black border of thickness 1)